-English Church Architecture -
+English Church Architecture.

-ELSDON, St. Cuthbert (NY 936 933) (June 2014)
+ELSDON, St. Cuthbert (NY 936 933),

-(Bedrock: Carboniferous Visean Series, Lower Limestone Group)
+(Bedrock: Carboniferous Dinantian Subsystem, Lower Limestone Group.)

 This is another enigmatic Northumbrian church (shown above, from the south) full of internal complications reluctant to disclose their secrets.
 The building consists of a chancel with a cross-gabled N. vestry, a nave with very narrow aisles and an adjoining S. porch, and - what is most remarkable - transepts with narrow western aisles.
 Its earliest features include the round-headed, twelfth century window in the W. wall of the N. aisle, and, perhaps, the semicircular W. responds to the four-bay nave arcades, which could Norman-Transitional, but the arcades are of such insouciant design, it is difficult to assess the significance of its individual parts.
-The contributors to the 1992 edition of the Northumberland volume of The Buildings of England (pub.
-Yale University Press) consider the aisles were wider when they were first built, yet neither the position of the aisle W. windows (the S. aisle W. window is a thirteenth century lancet) nor the characteristic Norman thickness of the aisle outer walls, really support this theory.
+The six contributors to the 1992 edition of the Northumberland volume of The Buildings of England (New Haven & London, Yale University Press, pp. 267-268) consider the aisles were wider when they were first built, yet neither the central positions of the aisle W. windows (the S. aisle W. window is a thirteenth century lancet) nor the characteristic Norman thickness of the aisle outer walls, really support this theory.
 An alternative supposition might be that the arcades were constructed within the pre-existing shell of a previously aisleless building in the thirteenth and/or early fourteenth centuries.
-Whatever the case, the job appears to have been remarkably protracted, or possibly, worked on by a number of different masons of no very great competence at much the same time, for while all the piers are octagonal and the arches, double-flat-chamfered, when their precise dimensions and the shapes of their capitals are considered, one is hard put to find any two that are truly be the same.
+Whatever the case, the job appears to have been remarkably protracted, or possibly, worked on by a number of different masons of no very great competence at much the same time, for while all the piers are octagonal and the arches, double-flat-chamfered, when their precise dimensions and the shapes of their capitals are considered, one is hard put to find any two that are the same.
 (The photographs below show the angle between the nave and N. transept, left, and a capital of one of the piers to the S. transept aisle arcade, right.)